 This Management's Discussion and Analysis ("MD&A") contains "forward-looking statements", within the meaning of the Private Securities Litigation Reform Act of 1995, which represent our projections, estimates, expectations, or beliefs concerning, among other things, financial items that relate to management's future plans or objectives or to our future economic and financial performance.
 In some cases, you can identify these statements by terminology such as "may", "should", "plans", "believe", "will", "anticipate", "estimate", "expect" "project", or "intend", including their opposites or similar phrases or expressions.
 You should be aware that these statements are projections or estimates as to future events and are subject to a number of factors that may tend to influence the accuracy of the statements.
 These forward-looking statements should not be regarded as a representation by us or any other person that our events or plans will be achieved.
 You should not unduly rely on these forward-looking statements, which speak only as of the date of this report.
-Except as may be required under applicable securities laws, we undertake no obligation to publicly revise any forward-looking statement to reflect the occurrence of unanticipated events.
+Except as may be required under applicable securities laws, we undertake no obligation to publicly revise any forward-looking statement to reflect circumstances or events after the date of this report or to reflect the occurrence of unanticipated events.